 When you sign up to study GCSE English, we will help you develop your core skills and knowledge at Level 2 in reading, writing, speaking, listening and communication.

-We offer the 9 - 1 GCSE English through the AQA Examining Board.
+We offer the 9 - 1 GCSE English through the Edexcel Examining Board.

 Study, Assessment and Qualifications